RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Not-using-Visual-Studio-No-Problem.md

-﻿In these tutorials I use Visual Studio to demonstrate a number of Web Connection and JavaScript features.
+In these tutorials I use Visual Studio to demonstrate a number of Web Connection and JavaScript features.
 I prefer using Visual Studio for its many, powerful Intellisense features it provides for HTML, CSS and JavaScript which frankly is much better than any other tool out there.

 ### Visual Studio Community is Free
 And now **<a href="https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx" target="top"> Visual Studio Community Edition</a>** is a **free** version of Visual Studio Pro.
 It is **free** for all but bigger Enterprise customers (over 250 PC and over 1M in revenue).